djay/covidthailand/README.md

 - [Cases by Health District: Full Year](https://github.com/djay/covidthailand/wiki/cases_areas_all.png)
 - [Thailand Health Districts](https://mophgis.maps.arcgis.com/apps/opsdashboard/index.html#/bcd61791c8b441fa9224d129f28e8be0)
-- You can also see [Cases by District broken down by walkin vs proactive](#dl-situation-reports) but there is no longer a data source to keep this updated.
+- You can also see [Cases by District broken down by walk-in vs proactive](#dl-situation-reports) but there is no longer a data source to keep this updated.
 - Sources: [CCSA Daily Briefing](#dl-briefings)

 ## Provinces with Cases Trending Up (last 3 days)